Warriors stave off elimination with win over Raptors

 The two-time defending champions were initially energized by the return of Durant, who came back to the starting lineup after missing more than a month with a right calf strain.

-Durant made a trio of three pointers and scored 11 points but appeared to reinjure the leg in the second quarter while pivoting with the ball.
+Durant made a trio of three pointers and scored 11 points but injured his leg in the second quarter while pivoting with the ball.

-He had to be helped back to the locker room by Stephen Curry, Andre Iguodala and the team's medical staff and was later seen leaving the arena on crutches.
+He was helped back to the locker room by Stephen Curry, Andre Iguodala and the team's medical staff and was later seen leaving the arena on crutches.

 "Prayers up to KD," said Curry, who led all scorers with 31 points.